hellofoobar/lab1b/README.md

 A procedural specification tells us what a method does without telling us how the method is implemented.

 Does the implementation, based on your testing, satisfy the specification?
+If the implementation does not satisfy the spec then describe how it does not.
 If it does satisfy the specification then is the behaviour one that is *expected*?
-If the implementation does not satisfy the spec then describe how it does not.
+Are there specific problems with the specification itself?

-* Add your observations to `msSqrt.txt`.
+* Add your observations to `mySqrt.txt`.
 * Create a BitBucket repository called `lab1b` and add the lab session TA as a user for that repository.
 * Include only `msSqrt.txt` in the local repository, commit and push it to BitBucket.